WMC seeing rise in COVID-19 hospitalizations, currently operating two COVID-19 units

-BOONE — After approximately three months of seeing no hospitalizations due to COVID-19, Watauga Medical Center has 11 patients hospitalized due to COVID-19 as of Aug.
+BOONE — After approximately three months of seeing no hospitalizations due to COVID-19, Watauga Medical Center has 11 patients hospitalized due to the virus as of Aug.
 16.

-The hospital has two COVID-19 isolations units set up — independent of the 10-bed intensive care unit — that has a capacity to treat 17 COVID-19 patients.
-Watauga Medical Center treats COVID-19 patients from Ashe, Avery and Watauga counties as well as other nearby counties.
+The hospital has two COVID-19 isolation units set up with a capacity to treat 17 COVID-19 patients combined.
+The units are independent of the 10-bed ICU.
+Watauga Medical Center treats COVID-19 patients from Ashe, Avery and Watauga counties as well as from other nearby counties.

 Of the patients who are hospitalized due to COVID-19, 80 percent of them are not vaccinated, according to Rob Hudspeth, senior vice president for system advancement at Appalachian Regional Healthcare System.
 He added that the patients’ ages vary, but the majority of the patients are between 50 and 65 years old.

-The youngest patient hospitalized due to COVID-19 was 40 days old and the oldest was 90.
+The youngest patient that has been hospitalized at WMC due to COVID-19 was 40 days old and the oldest was 90 years old.
+Hudspeth said the 40-day-old patient ended up being OK.

 “Far and away, unvaccinated people are those patients that have severe respiratory illness,” Hudspeth said.
 “The patients that have been vaccinated, by and large, fare far better.
 Their symptom severity is much less.”